tbrock007/tbrock007/README.md

 📱 Phone: 801-888-6070

 ## ⚡ Fun Fact
-When not coding, I love playing basketball and football, and embracing the great outdoors.
+When not coding I love playing basketball and football, golfing, and embracing the great outdoors.

 ---